Halsey Minor: Post CNET

-According to Minor, he left CNET to focus on expanding Salesforce.com, where he was the second-largest shareholder when the company went public.
-Minor was a co-founder of the company and had made an early investment of $19.5 million from his personal wealth in 1999.
+According to Minor, he left CNET to focus on expanding Salesforce.com where he was the second-largest shareholder when the company went public.
+He was a cofounder of the company and had made an early investment of $19.5 million of his own money in 1999.
 He was also an early investor in Rhapsody.

-Minor started a venture capital firm called 12 Entrepreneuring in February 2000, but it quickly dissolved due to internal discord and the decline of the tech-sector after the dot-com bubble.
-He created another venture capital firm focused on software-as-a-service companies in 2004, called Minor Ventures.
+Minor started a venture capital firm called 12 Entrepreneuring in February 2000, but it quickly dissolved due to internal discord and the decline of the tech sector after the dot-com bubble.
+He created another venture capital firm focused on software-as-a-service companies in 2004 called Minor Ventures.
 Minor Ventures did well and invested in Grand Central Communications, which was sold to Google in 2007 for $65 million and later became Google Voice.
 It installed OpenDNS at its San Francisco office, providing coaching, investments, and administrative support to get the company started.

 Bankruptcy

-Minor said he wanted to focus more on philanthropy and venture capitalism, rather than being a CEO.
-He eventually lost his wealth on real-estate, horse-breeding, legal disputes, and artwork, culminating in a bankruptcy filing in June 2013.
-Business Insider depicted the decline in Minor's wealth as "most likely due to his expensive taste in real estate, art, and horses."
-The Washington Post said it was a "post-divorce spending spree."
+Minor said he wanted to focus more on philanthropy and venture capitalism rather than being a CEO.
+He eventually lost his wealth on real estate, horse-breeding, legal disputes, and artwork, culminating in a bankruptcy filing in June 2013.
+Business Insider depicted the decline in Minor's wealth as "most likely due to his expensive taste in real estate, art, and horses".
+The Washington Post said it was a "post-divorce spending spree".
 Minor said it was a mix of the overall recession and banking crisis, as well as being depressed after his divorce and his father's suicide.

-In 2007, Minor bought the historic Carter's Grove estate from the Colonial Williamsburg Foundation, which he planned to use as a retreat and for horse-breeding.
-However, Minor never lived at the estate and the vacant 18th century mansion began to fall into disrepair.
-After he filed for personal bankruptcy in 2013 the property was sold at auction.
-The Colonial Williamsburg Foundation submitted the only bid at the auction held on May 21, 2014, for the outstanding mortgage amount, and announced that it planned to resell it, with a price increased because of significant costs related to the sale, including over $600,000 in necessary repairs.
+In 2007, Minor bought the Carter's Grove estate from the Colonial Williamsburg Foundation, which he planned to use as a retreat and for horse-breeding.
+Minor never lived at the estate and the vacant 18th century mansion began to fall into disrepair.
+After he filed for personal bankruptcy in 2013, the property was sold at auction.
+The Foundation submitted the only bid at the auction held on May 21, 2014, for the outstanding mortgage amount, and announced that it planned to resell it, with the price increased because of significant costs related to the sale, including over $600,000 in necessary repairs.
 Around the same time, Minor planned to build a $31 million luxury hotel in his hometown of Charlottesville, Virginia.
 A dispute formed between Minor and the bank he said was going to provide financing.
 The project was abandoned in 2009.
-He also invested in substantial real property assets that declined in value during the housing crisis.
+Minor also invested in substantial real property assets that declined in value during the housing crisis.